polar-app/polar-app/web/spectron/example-mocha-test/README.md

-Example of a spectrum test.
+Example of a Spectron test.

 Make all test use a version of this for reliability reasons.